Next: Editing and debugging formulas, Previous: Column formulas, Up: The spreadsheet [Contents][Index]

 (PREDICATE VAL S)

-; returns the value from the corresponding position in list
+is t; returns the value from the corresponding position in list

-are passed to PREDICATE
+parameters VAL and S are passed to PREDICATE in the same

 order as the corresponding parameters are in the call to

-, the matching element S
+R-LIST is nil, the matching element S of S-LIST

 is returned.

-above, but searches for the last
+(org-lookup-last VAL S-LIST R-LIST &optional PREDICATE)Similar to org-lookup-first above, but searches for the last

-element for which PREDICATE
+element for which PREDICATE is t.

-, but searches for all elements for
+(org-lookup-all VAL S-LIST R-LIST &optional PREDICATE)Similar to org-lookup-first, but searches for all elements for

-, and returns all corresponding
+which PREDICATE is t, and returns all corresponding

 values.
 This function can not be used by itself in a formula, because it